becodeorg/BXL-Hopper-4b/Extra-Info/IDE.md

 ## Recommended

 - [Visual Studio Code](https://code.visualstudio.com/) - free, open source, easy to start, don't mistake for its big brother Visual Studio
-- [PhpStorm](https://www.jetbrains.com/phpstorm/?fromMenu) - paid (but you get a free license thanks to BeCode!), extremely configurable, takes some time but can be very powerful

 ## Other options